bbauska/UC-Davis-Inter-jQuery/readme.md

 little bit easier to follow, but you can create objects this way as well.

-## Start Files: Working with Objects in JavaScript {#start-files-working-with-objects-in-javascript .unnumbered}
+## Start Files: Working with Objects in JavaScript

 Attached is a zip file of the the things you need to begin this exercise.
 A **zip file** is defined as: a computer file whose contents